The Brain's Bitter Lesson: Scaling Speech Decoding With Self-Supervised Learning: Abstract

 \section{Abstract}

-The past few years have produced a series of spectacular advances in the decoding of speech from brain activity.
-The engine of these advances has been the acquisition of labelled data, with increasingly large datasets acquired from single subjects.
-However, participants exhibit anatomical and other individual differences, and datasets use varied scanners and task designs.
-As a result, prior work has struggled to leverage data from multiple subjects, multiple datasets, multiple tasks, and unlabelled datasets.
-In turn, the field has not benefited from the rapidly growing number of open neural data repositories to exploit large-scale data and deep learning.
-To address this, we develop an initial set of neuroscience-inspired self-supervised objectives, together with a neural architecture, for representation learning from heterogeneous and unlabelled neural recordings.
-Experimental results show that representations learned with these objectives scale with data, generalise across subjects, datasets, and tasks, and are also learned faster than using only labelled data.
-In addition, we set new benchmarks for two foundational speech decoding tasks.
-Taken together, these methods now unlock the potential for training speech decoding models with orders of magnitude more existing data.
+The past few years have seen remarkable progress in the decoding of speech from brain activity, primarily driven by large single-subject datasets.
+However, due to individual variation, such as anatomy, and differences in task design and scanning hardware, leveraging data across subjects and datasets remains challenging.
+In turn, the field has not benefited from the growing number of open neural data repositories to exploit large-scale deep learning.
+To address this, we develop neuroscience-informed self-supervised objectives, together with an architecture, for learning from heterogeneous brain recordings.
+Scaling to nearly \textbf{400 hours} of MEG data and \textbf{900 subjects}, our approach shows generalisation across participants, datasets, tasks, and even to \textit{novel} subjects.
+It achieves \textbf{improvements of 15-27\%} over state-of-the-art models and \textbf{matches \textit{surgical} decoding performance with \textit{non-invasive} data}.
+These advances unlock the potential for scaling speech decoding models beyond the current frontier.